 Since this project is all about doing things differently, I am experimenting with charting its development in a little series of essays.
 Part confessional, part traditional research, I am asking: What is the lament?
 Why am I drawn to it?
 What purpose might it serve today?

-‘Lament’ is co-produced by Britten Pears Arts and Klangspuren Schwaz, with the generous support of the Vaughan Williams Foundation
+‘Lament’ is co-produced by Britten Pears Arts, Klangspuren Schwaz and MaerzMusik—Berliner Festspiele, in partnership with Oxford House in Bethnal Green.
+The commissions by Soosan Lolavar and James Weeks were made possible thanks to the generous support of the Vaughan Williams Foundation.